Aylur/gnim/docs/jsx.md

 }
 ```

-Another common use case is to initialize relations between widgets in the tree.
+Initialize relations between widgets in the tree:

 ```tsx
 function MyWidget() {